 links, names, dates, buttons, merit scores, etc... from the vertical view of

-years that advertising performs much better when the eye is not distracted by
+the years that advertising performs much better when the eye is not distracted

-to 10) in the form of a list (signed in members don't see these ads).
-You'd think
+(up to 10) in the form of a list (signed in members don't see these ads).

-this would have the potential to really irritate visitors.
-However, the click
+You'd think this would have the potential to really irritate visitors.
+However,

-thru percentage is twice what a typical block of 4 or 5 ads would be.
-This is
+the click thru percentage is twice what a typical block of 4 or 5 ads would be.

-reflected across the board regardless of the subject matter.
-In fact, the larger
+This is reflected across the board regardless of the subject matter.
+In fact,

-the base of related/applicable/on target ads for a given subject, that percentage
+the larger the base of related/applicable/on target ads for a given subject,

 Our image based ads have largely been restricted to our new fixed header.
 This brings